-Cover any obvious chest wounds to provide an air seal and then seek emergency veterinary assistance.
+Cover any obvious chest wounds to provide an air seal and seek emergency veterinary assistance.

-More common in cats than dogs, a buildup of fluid around the lungs is called a pleural effusion.
+A buildup of fluid around the lungs is called a pleural effusion, and is more common in cats than in dogs.
 The fluid physically squashes the lungs, preventing them from filling with air.
-The commonest effusions are related to the presence of a tumor, blood, pus, or chyle.
+The most common effusions are related to the presence of a tumor, blood, pus, or chyle.
 Ask yourself:

 - Does the dog's chest look unusually round or feel hard?

 A dog breathing fast but not panting, or a dog breathing fast and shallow, is considered tachypneic.
-This condition can be caused for several reasons, including a sinus infection or diseases of the larynx, trachea, bronchial tubes, or lungs.
-Dogs can become tachypneic due to other conditions of the respiratory including a collapsed trachea, soft palate disorder, pleural effusions, hernias, tumors or pneumothorax.
+Several things can cause this condition, including a sinus infection or diseases of the larynx, trachea, bronchial tubes, or lungs.
+Dogs can become tachypneic due to other respiratory conditions, such as a collapsed trachea, soft palate disorder, pleural effusions, hernias, tumors, or pneumothorax.

 Non-Respiratory Tract Related

 Sometimes the lungs are innocent bystanders caught up in a situation not of their making.
 Fast breathing shows the dog is struggling in some way, be it physical or psychological.
 Where possible, identify and correct the issue.
 Where the causes aren't obvious or the dog fails to improve, seek urgent veterinary help.

 When the heart doesn't pump properly, fluid builds up in the lungs and hinders gas exchange.
 This might be an issue if:

 - The dog has a cough that gets worse at night.